-Discover the HR Trail, a transformative bike trail concept through the heart of Northeastern Nevada, connecting the county's western border town of Carlin to the breathtaking Lamoille Canyon.
-This ambitious project is about fostering continuity among existing bicycle-friendly routes, building connections, and enhancing the overall experience for cyclists, pedestrians and nature enthusiasts alike.
+The HR Trail connects Elko county's western border town of Carlin to Lamoille Canyon.
+The trail creates continuity among existing bicycle-friendly routes, building connections, and enhancing the overall experience for cyclists, pedestrians and nature enthusiasts.

 Trail Highlights: